ACE Functions

 .json.
 The default isfalse

-is a string value that specifies the database name (defaults to first database in cluster config).--dry-run
+is a string value that specifies the database name; dbname defaults tonone

-is a boolean value that suppresses non-essential output.--generate-report
+is a boolean value that suppresses non-essential output.
+The default isfalse

-is a boolean value that instructs the server to create a detailed report of repair operations.--upsert-only
+is a boolean value that instructs the server to create a detailed report of repair operations.
+The default isfalse

-is a boolean value that instructs the server to only perform inserts/updates, and skip deletions.--insert-only
+is a boolean value that instructs the server to only perform inserts/updates, and skip deletions.
+The default isfalse

 is a boolean value that instructs the server to only perform inserts, and skip updates and deletions.
 Note: This option usesINSERT INTO ...
 ON CONFLICT DO NOTHING

 .
-So, if there are identical rows with different values, this option alone is not enough to fully repair the table.--bidirectional
+If there are identical rows with different values, this option alone is not enough to fully repair the table.
+The default isfalse

 is a boolean value that must be used with--insert-only